ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 Added code to process folder on cron.
 Add option to disable % logging for batch operations.
 Logging made more efficient.
+Added tools to process folders and files from the command line.
+See enrol/lmb/cli.

 Since 2.0.5